Han Lue: Characterization

 Han is known for frequently snacking.
 As pointed out by Gisele in Fast Five, this is part of his constant need to occupy his hands, as he is a former smoker.
 According to director Justin Lin, this is an Easter egg reference to the character's previous appearance in Better Luck Tomorrow.

 Following the death of Gisele in Fast & Furious 6, Han leaves the United States to live in Tokyo, setting up his appearance in The Fast and the Furious: Tokyo Drift.
 Han was initially the only character from Tokyo Drift to appear in the subsequent films, before Sean Boswell's appearance in Furious 7.
-Both Sung Kang and Justin Lin have stated the surname "Seoul-Oh" that Han uses in Fast & Furious 6 and Furious 7 is a fake ID, a play on the name "Han Solo".
+Both Sung Kang and Justin Lin have stated the surname "Seoul-Oh" that Han uses in Fast Five, Fast & Furious 6 and Furious 7 is a fake ID, a play on the name "Han Solo".
 The revelation that Han Lue is alive in F9 encouraged the use of the #HanIsAlive hashtag that Star Wars fans thought was referring to Han Solo, who died in Star Wars: The Force Awakens.